 Medical Editor: John P. Cunha, DO, FACOEP

-Zegerid (omeprazole/sodium bicarbonate) is used to treat ulcers, gastroesophageal reflux disease (GERD), and other conditions involving excessive stomach acid production.
-Zegerid is a combination of omeprazole, a proton-pump inhibitor, and sodium bicarbonate, an antacid.
-This medication may be available in generic form.
-Common side effects include headache or abdominal pain.
+Zegerid (omeprazole/sodium bicarbonate) is a combination of a proton-pump inhibitor (PPI) and an antacid used to treat ulcers, gastroesophageal reflux disease (GERD), and other conditions involving excessive stomach acid production.
+Zegerid may be available in generic form.
+Common side effects of Zegerid include headache stomach or abdominal pain, nausea, gas, or diarrhea.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is Patient Information in Detail?

 Easy-to-read and understand detailed drug information and pill images for the patient or caregiver from Cerner Multum.

 Zegerid in Detail - Patient Information: Side Effects